fomantic/create-fomantic-icons/README.md

 Once downloaded you will be prompt with a few questions which will allow you to generate the specific icon set you want.

-Select which FontAweome icon set you want
+Select which FontAwesome icon set you want
 ```console
 Which icons set would you like to generate?
   > FontAwesome 5 Free